Jean de Montereul: Career

 For just over two years from February 1642 until the spring of 1644 Montereul was secretary to the Marquis de Fontenay-Mareuil, the French ambassador in Rome.

 When it looked likely that the Royalists (Cavaliers) would lose the English Civil War, the Scots who were then allied with the English Parliamentarians (Roundheads), looked to Cardinal Mazarin, by then the chief minister of France, for help in securing Charles I's position as king, but on terms acceptable to the Scots.
 In response Mazarin appointed Montereul as French resident in Scotland.

 Montereul arrived in London in August 1645.
-Once there he opened a dialogue with English Presbyterians such as the Earl of Holland who were sympathetic to the Scots, who too were Presbyterians and formally allied with the Roundheads thorough the Solemn League and Covenant, but who was disliked by non-Presbyterian Roundheads such as Oliver Cromwell and other religious Independents.
+Once there he opened a dialogue with English Presbyterians such as the Earl of Holland who were sympathetic to the Scots, who too were Presbyterians and formally allied with the Roundheads through the Solemn League and Covenant, but who was disliked by non-Presbyterian Roundheads such as Oliver Cromwell and other religious Independents.
 There were Scottish commissioners in London who were looking after Scottish interests in the alliance, and during talks with them and English Presbyterians, the idea arose that if Charles I was to place himself under the protection of the Scottish army, then the Presbyterian party could advance their interests.

 In January 1646, in furtherance of this plan Montereul journeyed to the Royals headquarters in Oxford where he met Charles I. However Charles was at first unwilling to accept Montereul's proposals as he was unhappy with the proposed abolition of the episcopacy in both kingdoms.
 Montereul returned to London empty handed.
 Back in London there was nearly a diplomatic incident when Montereul on discovering that the Earl of Northumberland had obtained French as yet unopened diplomatic correspondence, retrieved them, causing Percy to considered detaining the Montereul by force, but in the end the Earl backed down.

 In March Montereul returned to Oxford, and without the agreement of Scots, but in the name of the French king, promised Charles that he would be received by the Scots as their rightful sovereign.
 Having made that promise Montereul journeyed north and the Scottish Army encampment on outskirts of Newark-on-Trent.
 He lodged at King's Arms Inn in Southwell (now the Saracen's Head).
 After further correspondence and with very few options open to him, Charles I journeyed to the Scottish camp and placed himself under the protection of the Scottish commander David Leslie, Lord Newark.